VISHWAS-dto/Governed-Agentic-AI-Assistant/README.md

-# Human-in-the-Loop (HITL) Chatbot
+# Governed Agentic AI Assistant

-A LangGraph-powered chatbot that implements a **Human-in-the-Loop** approval mechanism — every user question must be approved by a human operator before the AI responds.
+A LangGraph-powered chatbot that implements a **Governed Agentic AI Assistant** approval mechanism — every user question must be approved by a human operator before the AI responds.

 ---